 Periodontal disease can be painful and cause your cat to paw at their mouth, drool excessively, and have difficulty chewing.
 You may also notice behavioral changes in your cat, such as acting more irritable or depressed.

 Treatment will depend on the severity of the periodontal disease.
 For minor cases that are caught early, a professional dental cleaning may be enough to remove the plaque and tartar from the teeth and below the gumline.
-In more advanced situations, periodontal surgery may be required to reach the deeper tooth structures.
+In more advanced situations, cat dental surgery may be required to reach the deeper tooth structures.

-You can help prevent periodontal disease in your cat with a combination of at home and professional dental care.
+You can help prevent periodontal disease in your cat with a combination of at-home and professional dental care.

 The idea of brushing your cat’s teeth may seem daunting, but it is an essential part of caring for your feline friend.
 While cats may be resistant at first, they should get used to the idea with a little patience and practice.
+Plus, it may help to keep in mind that brushing your cat’s teeth a few times a week will be much more convenient (and budget-friendly) than having to take your friend in for dental surgery.

 Purchase a toothbrush made specifically for cats, which will be softer and smaller than your own toothbrush.
 If you prefer, you can use a toothbrush that you wear on your finger or wrap a piece of gauze around it.